-Friend and filmmaker Collin Souter returns to the show to talk about the legendary Joe Dante.
-We start off by discussing his breakthrough blockbuster success GREMLINS and then take a look at the underappreciated coming-of-age gem MATINEE.
-We later expand upon some more of his other films as well.
-In addition, Collin reviews the recent RED DAWN remake, Patrick talks about THE DIRTY HARRY films and FANTASIA, and Jim gives mad props to Spielberg’s dialogue-driven take on the biopic, LINCOLN.
+Friend and filmmaker Collin Souter returns to the show to talk about the legendary (and possibly our most famous director to date) Steven Spielberg.
+We start off by focusing on his earlier films, including the sci-fi classic CLOSE ENCOUNTERS OF THE THIRD KIND and then we take a look at the under-appreciated coming-of-age WWII film, EMPIRE OF THE SUN.
+We later expand upon some more of his other films as well including JAWS and ET.
+In addition, Collin reviews FANDANGO, Patrick talks about THE FURIES and just in time for Valentine's Day, Jim revisits LA STORY.

 Returning guest and friend to the show Nat Almirall joins us to talk about the great Otto Preminger.
 We debate the merits of his beloved noir mystery LAURA, and then praise the incredible melodrama, DAISY KENYON.
 We also touch upon his filmography later in the show including a couple of his classic courtroom dramas.
 Before that, though, we have discussions about THAT AWKWARD MOMENT, GROUNDHOG DAY, and Patrick talks about indulging in some low-budget VHS horror films.

 CHUD contributor John Bernhard joins us to talk about another great action filmmaker, Paul Verhoeven.
 We mainly focus on his incredibly dirty film from the 70s, TURKISH DELIGHT, and then praise the satiric sci-fi sendup that is STARSHIP TROOPERS.
 We also touch upon his filmography later in the show.
 Before that, though, we have discussions about BURKE AND HARE, as well as some of the best films of 2013 including HER, INSIDE LLEYWN DAVIS, and Patrick talks about his experience at a recent short film festival in Chicago.